elissyah/DEABootstrap/README.md

 # deacpo
-Technical Efficiency Analysis of Crude Palm Oil in Indonesia using DEA Bootstrap in R
+This is my undergraduate thesis/final project to earn Bachelor degree in Economics.
+My research is about determinant of technical efficiency crude palm oil industry in Indonesia using Data Envelopment Analysis (DEA) Bootstrap and Tobit Estimation.